Gabriel Macht: Personal life

 Macht married Australian-born actress Jacinda Barrett in 2004.
 The couple's first child was born in August 2007 in Los Angeles.
 They had a second child in February 2014.
 In 2025, he revealed that he and his family had left the United States, without stating where he and his family moved.

 Macht has been friends with his Suits co-star Sarah Rafferty since they met in 1993 at the Williamstown Theatre Festival.

+Macht is also vegetarian, being an outspoken advocate for environmental care.